Junlin-LONG/Junlin-LONG/README.md

 - I'm currently studying for *Master of Science in Computer Science* at **Washington University in St. Louis**.
 And I got *Bachelor of Engineering in Software Engineering* at **University of Electronic Science and Technology of China**.

-- Here are my previous projects:
+- Here are my previous works:
   - **Adventure of a Knight**
   - **CSE450: Video Game Programming**